The Futureheads: 2006–2008: This Is Not the World

 Throughout the rest of 2006, The Futureheads started their own independent record label, Nul Records, and started working on songs for their next album.

 In June 2007, they reportedly completed work on their third album, This Is Not the World, which was released in May 2008.
 Millard said that he expected the new album to be punkier than the last album.
 He also revealed that the band was close to splitting during the time after the second album was released.

-The band made a free download called "Broke Up The Time" available from their website on 9 November 2007.
-They also announced three gigs in the UK followed by a full UK tour and now have their own label, Nul Records, set up exclusively to distribute Futureheads material.
-In December 2007 the band released a video of them walking around Carnaby Street, London to the single "The Beginning of the Twist".
+The band made a free download called "Broke Up the Time" available from their website on 9 November 2007.
+They also announced three gigs in the UK followed by a full UK tour and set up their own label, Nul Records exclusively to distribute Futureheads material.
+In December 2007, the band released a video of them walking around Carnaby Street, London to the single "The Beginning of the Twist".
 It was also accompanied by a free download of a song called "Crash".

-The second single from their album "Radio Heart" was released on 19 May (and featured in the game Colin McRae's DiRT 2), 2008 from their album This Is Not The World followed by the release of the music video for the single on 16 April.
-A third single from the album, Walking Backwards, was released on 4 August 2008.
+The second single from their album, "Radio Heart" was released on 19 May 2008 from their album This Is Not The World followed by the release of the music video for the single on 16 April.
+A third single from the album, "Walking Backwards", was released on 4 August 2008.